AshokaShringla/SoftwareEngineeringProject/README.md

 Project will have:

--Calendar function similar to google calendar.
--Tasks that can be created and seen on the calendar -Notes that can be created and seen on the calendar -Collaborative features like sharing calendars, tasks, notes with other people
+-Calendar function similar to google calendar.\n -Tasks that can be created and seen on the calendar -Notes that can be created and seen on the calendar -Collaborative features like sharing calendars, tasks, notes with other people